symfony/symfony-docs/contributing/documentation/overview.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can do it.
 But please use one of these two prefixes to let reviewers know
-which is the state of your work:
+about the state of your work:

 * ``[WIP]`` (Work in Progress) is used when you are not yet finished with your
   pull request, but you would like it to be reviewed.
 The pull request won't